infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

 n.b.
 Make sure you made a few reservations before you make any adjustments to the `ReservationReadModel` in order to see the effects of rebuilding properly.

-Can you think of more use cases that require readmodel rebuilds?
+Can you think of more use cases that require read model rebuilds?
 - Maybe we can find out if there's a correlation between the duration of a stay and opting in for the dinner deal?
 - How does the amount of generated offers relate to the total costs of a reservation?